network-unit-testing-system/nuts/doc/source/tests/webresponse.rst

 webresponse
 -----------

-Checks the response code of a webserver
+Checks the HTTP status code of a webserver

 .. literalinclude:: ../../../examples/webresponse.yml